quixio/quix-docs/docs/platform/tutorials/data-science/data-science.md

 		The OpenWeather API has limits on how much data we can access for free and the real weather only changes in real-time (this means slowly).

-		In order to prevent your account from being rate limited, we consume updated data every 30 minutes. (see more about this limitation later on in [training data](#training-data))
+		In order to prevent your account from being rate limited, we consume updated data every 30 minutes.

 !!! success